MerckUX/gssapi/README.md

+!REPO is moved to stash: https://stash.merck.com/projects/MAD/repos/gssapi/browse !Please do not use this repository anymore

 # Ruby GSSAPI Library

 This is a wrapper around the system GSSAPI library (MIT only at this time).
 It exposes the low-level GSSAPI methods like gss_init_sec_context and gss_wrap and also provides an easier to use wrapper on top of this for common usage scenarios.